stashed/stash/docs/guides/platforms/aks.md

 **Create Secret:**

 At first, we need to create a storage secret that hold the credentials for the backend.
-To configure this backend, following secret keys are needed:
+To configure this backend, the following secret keys are needed:

 | Key                     | Description                                                |
 |-------------------------|------------------------------------------------------------|